pavankum/cp2k/cp2k/tools/build_libsmm/libxsmm/README.md

 A binary search is implemented when a sparsity (calculated at construction time of the library) is above the given SPARSITY value.
 Raising the given value prevents generating a binary search (and generates a direct lookup) whereas a value below or equal one is generating the binary search.
 Furthermore, the size of the direct lookup table is limited to 512 KB (currently hardcoded).
 The overhead of auto-dispatched multiplications based on the binary search becomes negligible with reasonable problem sizes (above ~20x20 matrices), but may be significant for very small auto-dispatched matrix-matrix multiplication.

 ### Results
 The library does not claim to be "optimal" or "best-performing", and the presented results are modeling certain applications which are not representative "in general".
-Instead, information on how to reproduce the results are given for each of the reported cases (see figure 1-3).
+Instead, information on how to reproduce the results are given for each of the reported cases.

 ![This performance plot for a dual-socket Intel Xeon E5-2699v3 ("Haswell") shows a "compact selection" (to make the plot visually more appealing) out of 328 specializations as useful for CP2K Open Source Molecular Dynamics [1].
 The code has been generated and built by running "./[make.sh](https://github.com/hfp/libxsmm/blob/master/make.sh) -cp2k AVX=2 -j".
 This and below plots were generated by running "cd samples/cp2k ; ./[cp2k-plot.sh](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k-plot.sh) specialized cp2k-specialized.png -1".
 Please note that larger problem sizes (MNK) carry a higher arithmetic intensity which usually leads to higher performance (less bottlenecked by memory bandwidth).](samples/cp2k/results/Xeon_E5-2699v3/1-cp2k-specialized.png)
 > This performance plot for a dual-socket Intel Xeon E5-2699v3 ("Haswell") shows a "compact selection" (to make the plot visually more appealing) out of 328 specializations as useful for CP2K Open Source Molecular Dynamics [1].
 The code has been generated and built by running "./[make.sh](https://github.com/hfp/libxsmm/blob/master/make.sh) -cp2k AVX=2 -j".
 This and below plots were generated by running "cd samples/cp2k ; ./[cp2k-plot.sh](https://github.com/hfp/libxsmm/blob/master/samples/cp2k/cp2k-plot.sh) specialized cp2k-specialized.png -1".
 Please note that larger problem sizes (MNK) carry a higher arithmetic intensity which usually leads to higher performance (less bottlenecked by memory bandwidth).